-Childbirth is supposed to be one of the most exciting and happy moments in any parent’s life.
-In order for this to be the case, it is imperative that both mother and child receive competent prenatal care.
-A lack in such care often results in undiagnosed prenatal infections.
-These infections can range from mild to severe.
-However, when they are quickly and appropriately diagnosed, the chances of a birth related injury are drastically reduced.
+Childbirth should be one of the most exciting and happy moments in any parent’s life.
+That’s why it is imperative that mother and child receive competent prenatal care.
+A lack of such care often results in undiagnosed prenatal infections that can range from mild to severe.
+However, when they are quickly and appropriately diagnosed, the chances of a birth-related injury are drastically reduced.
 If your baby suffers a birth injury after your doctor fails to diagnose a prenatal infection, it is likely the result of an unacceptable lapse in appropriate prenatal care, and you may be entitled to compensation.

 Proving negligence in prenatal care can be complicated, and it often takes an experienced team of medical experts and attorneys do so.
 That is why it is important to contact trusted birth injury attorneys if you suspect you, or your child, have suffered harm due to prenatal negligence.

-Undiagnosed prenatal infections can result in a variety of issues for both mother and child.
+Undiagnosed prenatal infections can result in a variety of issues.
 The amount of compensation you receive will depend on the severity and duration of damages to you and/or your baby.
-Every case is unique, and as such there is no way to estimate exactly how much compensation you are entitled to.
+Every case is unique, and as such, there is no way to estimate exactly how much compensation you are entitled to.
 However, in the majority of birth injury cases you can expect to be compensated for the following:

-You are confused, angry, and probably even blaming yourself for the harm that your baby has suffered.
-At a time when you should be celebrating the birth of your child, you are instead struggling to pay for the care that your baby needs.
-It is time that you put your case into the capable hands at Ross Feller Casey.
-We have an outstanding record of success with cases involving undiagnosed prenatal infections, and an expert team that genuinely cares about getting you the justice that you and your family deserve.
-Call us to schedule your free consultation today.
+You may feel confused, angry, and even guilty for the harm that your baby has suffered.
+At a time when you should be celebrating the birth of your child, you might be struggling to pay for the care that your baby needs.
+It is time that you put your case into the capable hands of an experienced birth injury attorney.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.